betanight/infinity_game/README.md

 ## Vision for the Future

 Here we can see the same skill tree as before just zoomed out.
-This is how I plan each stats ability skill tree to look, like a galaxy of options.
+This is how I envision every tree looking, like a galaxy of options.
+I plan to have at least 10 total.

 ![Vision](images/futureVision.png)

-This is just one of many so far.

 ---